 Physicians and medical executives may be busy professionals, but this doesn’t mean they are out of reach for medical device companies.
 If you want to market to busy physicians today, it requires modern tactics—including forging relationships, personalizing email, creating buyer personas, getting more social and creating compelling case studies.

 Want to learn more digital physician engagement strategies from experts in medical device digital marketing?

-Join us in San Diego next month at the 2019 MedDev eMarketing Summit.
-Be a part of the digital health movement and join a rapidly expanding network of leading digital marketing pioneers willing to share their own digital strategies that have transformed their campaigns and organization’s overall success in a unique, interactive, engaging 3-day summit!
+Join us in this May at the 2021 BioPharma eMarketing Virtual Summit.
+Be a part of the digital health movement and join a rapidly expanding network of leading digital marketing pioneers willing to share their own digital strategies that have transformed their campaigns and organization’s overall success in a unique, interactive, engaging 2-day summit!

 April’s unique event includes an interactive and dialogue-driven environment filled with panel discussions, engaging case-studies, roundtables, “TED-style” talks, keynotes, hands-on sessions and more providing unbridled access to best practices, valuable insights, tools and techniques for making the most of your marketing and sales campaigns.
 April’s interactive Summit connects an audience of 100’s of senior-level pharmaceutical and biotech marketing participants and 30 leading expert speakers.